 Assessment made incredibly easy (2009) (First UK Edition) Lippincott, Williams & Wilkins.

 British Association of Critical Care Nurses (BACCN) National Board member: Regional Advisor role and also Regional Committee Member BACCN Wales

 Previously, for 3 years until September 2017, I was British Association of Critical Care Nurses (BACCN) National Board member: Regional Advisor (RA) role and also Regional Committee Member BACCN Wales.
-As RA I am one of a team of 4 and I support BACCN committees in Wales, North West & Anglia.
-National Board role requires a lot of commitment, but this is supported by the university and facilitates my awareness and involvement in critical care developments nationally and internationally.
+As RA I was one of a team of 4 and I supported BACCN committees in Wales, North West & Anglia.
+National Board role required a lot of commitment, but this was supported by the university and facilitated my awareness and involvement in critical care developments nationally and internationally.

 External Examiner for 4 years for articulated programme between Birmingham City University and Queens Hospital, Burton on Trent: Patient assessment, recognition and management of acute illness.